jessicagrosman/training-blog/about.md

 At work, I create elearning modules, deliver workshops, make videos and write technical documentts.

-My blog is a place to collect my ideas about training and test out different tools.
+My blog is a place to reflect on training and test out different ideas and tools.

-For example, I used Jeykll, a little html and css, and a lot of Markdown to make this site.
+For example, I used Jeykll and GitHub to make this site.

 I am also making my own images to improve my graphic design skills.